 On Saturday, Chennithala also met with Uddhav Thackeray, who had recently been hospitalized.
 Following their meeting, Chennithala remarked, “Uddhav Thackeray is recovering well, and the health of the Maha Vikas Aghadi is also improving.”

-Allegations of Electoral Manipulation
+Allegations of electoral manipulation

 The MVA has raised concerns over alleged irregularities in the voter list ahead of the elections.
 Nana Patole and Sanjay Raut both accused the Mahayuti government of manipulating voter registration.
 Raut claimed that the ruling coalition was attempting to include “bogus voters” in the electoral rolls to gain an unfair advantage.